mdavids/rfc/content/draft-davids-forsalereg-08.md

 # Ethical Considerations
-Although not specifically designed for this purpose, the mechanisms described in this document may also facilitate domain name transactions by professional speculators (often referred to as domainers) and domain drop catchers.
+Although not specifically designed for this purpose, the mechanisms described in this document may also facilitate domain name transactions by professional speculators, often referred to as domainers, and those commonly referred to as domain drop catchers.
 Some may view this as controversial.

 However, by enabling domain holders to more explicitly signal their intent to sell, the proposed approach